SohailAsgharWorkOfficial/EMS/README.md

 ## 🧑‍💻 Authors & Acknowledgments

-Darsh Jogi: Project Lead and Software Engineer
+Sohail Asghar: Project Lead and Senior Developer

 Special Thanks: To all contributors and testers who made this project possible.